DariuszZajaczkowski/Hydrological-analysis-system/README.md

 🔵 Data filtering by station, voivodeship, and region, which improves model quality by accounting for significant geographic and environmental variability

 # Repository Content
-The repository for the "Hydrological Analysis System" project consists of the following components:
+The repository for the "System Analiz Hydrologicznych" project consists of the following components:

-Processed input data prepared from raw source data (dane_hydrologiczne_msc/)
+1. Processed input data prepared from raw source data (dane_hydrologiczne_msc/)

-Raw input data (data/)
+2. Raw input data (data/)

-A Jupyter Notebook containing the source data preprocessing code (Database.ipynb)
+3. A Jupyter Notebook containing the source data preprocessing code (Database.ipynb)

-A diagram illustrating the data flow in the project (data_source.png)
+4. A diagram illustrating the data flow in the project (data_source.png)

-A CSV file with installed Python libraries (libraries.csv)
+5. A CSV file with installed Python libraries (libraries.csv)

-An interactive map showing the locations of measurement stations (mapa_stacji.html)
+6. An interactive map showing the locations of measurement stations (mapa_stacji.html)

-A requirements file listing the libraries needed to run the application (e.g., in the Streamlit Cloud environment) (requirements.txt)
+7. A requirements file listing the libraries needed to run the application (e.g., in the Streamlit Cloud environment) (requirements.txt)

-A processed CSV file containing geographic and administrative metadata for measurement stations (stations.full.csv)
+8. A processed CSV file containing geographic and administrative metadata for measurement stations (stations.full.csv)

 # How to run the app
   The project has been deployed to the Streamlit cloud service to prevent source code and data issues.
 The app is available at the following address: https://hydrological-analysis-system-app.streamlit.app/.